sddevelopment-be/penguin-pragmatic-patterns/src/README.md

 only you had known earlier.

 This catalog aims to bundle little nuggets of enlightenment these aha-moments tend to deliver.
-We hope that someone, somewhere learns something that makes their lives a bit more enjoyable.
+I hope that someone, somewhere learns something that makes their lives a bit more enjoyable.

 > [!NOTE]
 > As this knowledge base will likely remain a work in progress for some while,
 > not all content will be refined.
 It is advisable to check out the [Changelog](/X_Appendix/HOME?id=changelog) in order
 > to see what has changed recently.

-### Intended Audience

-This knowledge base is intended for people that are interested in improving theis current way of working (or living) by learning about alternative approaches.
-You will likely already be familiar with some ideas in this knowledge base, in which case: feel free to move on.
-If you think we are blabbering and giving bad advice, feel free to leave a comment or suggestion on the [github page](https://github.com/sddevelopment-be/penguin-pragmatic-patterns).
+You will likely already be familiar with some ideas in this book, in which case: feel free to move on.
+If you think I am blabbering and giving bad advice, do leave a comment or suggestion on the [github page](https://github.com/sddevelopment-be/penguin-pragmatic-patterns).

-### Structure

-This open knowledge collection is ordered by categories.
-Each category contains some of the following
+To make the readers experience more enjoyable, this book is ordered by categories.
+Each category contains some of the following content:
-resources:

 - **A collection of Patterns:** Little snippets of information to inspire you.
 These can be used as general pieces of advice that may or may not be applicable to your current situation.
 To maximize their usefulness, these patterns (or